This post contains affiliate links

 Do you have a dedicated homeschool room?

 Up until a few months ago, we didn’t have a dedicated homeschool room.
 We simply made do with a small space near the dining room table.
 Despite being small, that space was mighty!
 It was just a matter of arranging (and re-arranging) it until it fit our needs.
 Fast forward a year and a half later, we are now in a home that has a dedicated homeschool room!
+We redecorated our whole home, including this room.
+We got new wallpaper, new stairs from here and even painted the whole house.
+It looks great now though and I’m really proud of the homeschool room.

 I have spent the last couple weeks (or maybe months…) rearranging the room to find the right flow for us.
 I finally figured out a layout that works and I’m excited to share our space with you!